How to enroll in a club

 Enroll in 4-H Online after you have found a project and club that is right for you!
 Youth members are required to pay a $20.00 state fee and possibly a smaller county fee upon registration.
 4-H adult volunteer are free to enroll.
 Adults and youth Community & SPIN club members will need to enroll in 4-H Online to be considered active members of Missouri 4-H.

-Youth covered by MO HealthNet Managed Care plans may be eligible to have their membership in one afterschool program or club paid by their insurance company.
+Youth covered by MO Healthy Blue plans may be eligible to have their membership in one afterschool program or club paid by their insurance company.
 This includes membership fees for 4-H clubs!

-- The county Extension office will send the forms to the state 4-H office andyour child's membership will become active.
+- The county Extension office will review and approve your membership which will then become active.

 During the enrollment process, you will be asked to agree to the 4-H Adult and Member Code of Conduct.